A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: model analysis

 For the mobility $\mu(T)$, it is related to the relaxation time $\tau(T)$ by $\mu(T)=e\tau(T)/m$.
-We know that in the absence of magnetic field, according to the Drude model, $\tau(T)\propto 1/\rho(T)$~\cite{chambers2012electrons}, where $\rho(T)=\rho_0+f(T)$, $\rho_0$ is the residual resistivity and $f(T)$ comes from the temperature dependent scattering mechanisms such as electron-electron scattering and electron-phonon scattering et al. For simplicity we set $\rho(T)-\rho_0\propto T$.
-Certainly we can add some $T^2, T^5$ scaling terms at low temperatures to make results more accurate, but it hardly affect the key features we care about in MR especially the NMR at high temperatures.
-Then the corresponding relaxation time has the formula of $\tau(T)=1/({\rm C}+{\rm A} T)$ and the formulas of mobility can be written as
+In the absence of a magnetic field, according to the Drude model, $\tau(T)\propto 1/\rho(T)$~\cite{chambers2012electrons}, where $\rho(T)=\rho_0+f(T)$, $\rho_0$ is the residual resistivity, and $f(T)$ comes from the temperature-dependent scattering mechanisms such as electron-electron scattering and electron-phonon scattering, etc. For simplicity we set $\rho(T)-\rho_0\propto T$.
+Certainly we can add some $T^2, T^5$ scaling terms at low temperatures to improve the accuracy of the results, but they do not significantly affect the key features we care about in MR, particularly the NMR at high temperatures.
+Then the corresponding relaxation time has the formula $\tau(T)=1/({\rm C}+{\rm A} T)$, and the formulas for mobility can be written as

-the parameters of Eq.(\ref{mobility}) along with the carrier concentrations and the maximum anomalous Hall conductivity are set in Table S1\cite{supp}.
+The parameters of Eq. (\ref{mobility}) along with the carrier concentrations and the maximum anomalous Hall conductivity are set in Table \ref{para}.

-With the above settings of the magnetization curve and relaxation time, the temperature and magnetic field dependent MR curves of our two-band model are shown in Fig.\ref{fig:v2MR}.
-As comparison, the results of single-band model for all these magnetization forms are also shown and discussed in Sec.S4\cite{supp}.
-For $\alpha=0.1$, the MR curves are quadratic, showing positive values at low temperatures and negative values at high temperatures, as depicted in Fig.\ref{fig:v2MR}(a)(d).
-As discussed in Sec.S2 C\cite{supp}, a linear field dependent AHA with a significant slope $\gamma$ (as shown in Fig.\ref{fig:magnetization}(a)) is beneficial for achieving NMR.
-We found that the NMR reaches its maximum at 130K where AHA also reaches its maximum, indicating that strengthened AHA is responsible for the transition of MR from positive to negative.
-This MR behavior, transitioning from positive to negative, can also be observed in antiferromagnetic $\rm La Mn_xSb_2$, where $\rm Mn$ occupancy $\rm x$ controls the strength of magnetization and thus AHA~\cite{LaMnSb_2023}.
+Using the magnetization curve and relaxation time settings described above, the temperature- and magnetic field-dependent MR curves of our two-band model are depicted in Fig. \ref{fig:v2MR}, corresponding to different types of magnetic materials.

+\textbf{Antiferromagnetic or paramagnetic materials: }{\boldmath $\alpha=0.1$}.
+The MR curves are quadratic, showing positive values at low temperatures and negative values at high temperatures, as depicted in Fig. \ref{fig:v2MR}(a)(d).
+As discussed in Section \ref{various_form}, a linearly field-dependent AHA with a significant slope $\gamma$ (as shown in Fig. \ref{fig:magnetization}(a)) is beneficial for achieving NMR.
+We found that the NMR reaches its maximum at 130 K, coinciding with the maximum value of AHA, suggesting that the enhanced AHA is responsible for the transition of MR from positive to negative.
+This MR behavior, transitioning from positive to negative, is also observed in the antiferromagnetic material $\rm La Mn_xSb_2$, where $\rm Mn$ occupancy $\rm x$ controls the strength of magnetization and thus the AHA~\cite{LaMnSb_2023}.